prasanna12510/gamesparks-docs/MARKDOWN/SDK Center/JavaScript SDK.md

     var gamesparks = new GameSparks();
 ```

-Once you have an object reference, you can initialise the SDK.
-To do this, you need to call one of the initialisation methods with an options object.
-To initialise against the preview servers use the following function:
+Once you have an object reference, you can initialize the SDK.
+To do this, you need to call one of the initialization methods with an options object.
+To initialize against the preview servers use the following function:

 ```
     gamesparks.initPreview({